 Note.
-WMA = weighted moving average; ^aSignificant interventions in WMA model are not a subset of those in 1-year model.
+WMA = weighted moving average; a Significant interventions in WMA model are not a subset of those in I-year model.

-effects for school resource officers.
-We find very similar patterns of effects for math scores and for suspensions (with a positive sign indicating a higher number of occurrences or days of suspensions and thus being interpreted as a negative effect).
-For reasons discussed in more detail below, and suggested by the strongly counterintuitive nature of these findings, we believe these results are subject to a number of biases and thus serve as a useful guide to circumstances under which this method will not yield useful results for policy.
+and suggested by the strongly counterintuitive nature of these findings, we believe these results are subject to a number of biases and thus serve as a useful guide to circumstances under which this method will not yield useful results for policy.
 We present the full results in Online Appendix Table B1 but do not include them here to caution against overinterpreting these findings.